-NOTE 13.8.
+NOTE 8.
 Stock-based Compensation

-In August 2022, the Company established a Stock Option Plan, superseded by the 2023 Equity Incentive Plan (the "Option Incentive Plan"), under which the Company's Board of Directors may, from time-to-time, in its discretion, grant stock options to directors, officers, consultants and employees of the Company.
+In August 2022, the Company established a Stock Option Plan, superseded by the 2023 Equity Incentive Plan (the "Incentive Plan"), under which the Company's Board of Directors may, from time-to-time, in its discretion, grant stock options to directors, officers, consultants and employees of the Company.

-During the nine months ended February 29, 2024, the Company granted nil stock options (February 28, 2023 - 585,230).
 Stock options outstanding vest in equal tranches over a period of three years.
-During the quarter ended August 31, 2024, the Company granted 150,000 stock options (August 31, 2023 - nil).
+During the quarter three and six months ended August 31, 2024 November 30, 2024, the Company granted 150,000 180,000 stock options (August 31, November 30, 2023 - nil and nil).
 The Company estimated the fair value of the stock options on the date of grant using the Black-Scholes option-pricing model with the following assumptions: